 The real estate industry is already operating in a highly competitive environment, and a concrete tenant retention strategy in place can help you strengthen your position in the market.

-To help you boost your occupancy rate, we have shortlisted a few tips and tricks which will help you in tenant retention for a long-time.
+To help you boost your rental occupancy rate, we have shortlisted a few tips and tricks which will help you in tenant retention for a long-time.

 An insightful comparison between your and others’ properties can help you in setting your rent accordingly.